TheNosiriN/HexoThreading/README.md

 ****
 - **Dedicated Thread Pools**: They are a pool of Dedicated Threads.
 They are given their number of threads at construction and take in the same parameters at Dedicated Threads at every task.
-They cannot be joined but they can be waited on by measuring it's taskQueue size.
+They cannot be joined but they can be waited on by watching it's taskQueue size.

 ```c++
 HXDedicatedThreadPool t = hxt.SpawnDedicatedPool(4,